Chunkwise/chunkwise_local/cdk/README.md

 # Chunkwise CDK Deployment

-This CDK application automates the deployment of Chunkwise, a document chunking evaluation platform and a RAG data ingestion pipeline, to AWS.
+This CDK application automates the production deployment of Chunkwise, a document chunking evaluation platform and a RAG data ingestion pipeline, to AWS.

+⚠️ **Important - Production Configuration** ⚠️:

+- The application is configured for **PRODUCTION** by default, where databases and S3 bucket have `RemovalPolicy.RETAIN` to prevent accidental data loss.
+On stack deletion, these resources will be **RETAINED** and continue to incur costs.
+Manual cleanup is required for full decommission.
+- For **DEVELOPMENT/TESTING**, update the two RDS instances in `database_stack.py` and the S3 bucket in `ecs_stack.py` to have `RemovalPolicy.DESTROY` for automatic cleanup on stack deletion.

 ## Architecture Overview

 The deployment creates:

 **Chunking evaluation platform**

 - **VPC**: Custom VPC with public and private subnets across 2 availability zones
 - **ECS Fargate**: Three containerized microservices (server, chunking, evaluation)
 - **RDS PostgreSQL**: Relational database that stores chunking visualization and evaluation results